enterstudio/eventer.js/README.md

 ## Example

 Here is a fun example of eventer on a `Dog` object.
-Eventer allows you to stich the functionality of your object.
 Paste the following code into a REPL.
 Don't forget to include Eventer :)

 ```javascript